Lamborghini Huracán: Engine

 The Huracán retains the 5.2-litre naturally aspirated Audi/Lamborghini V10 engine of the facelifted Gallardo, tuned to generate a maximum power output of 610 PS.
 To ensure its balance and performance, the car is mid-engined.
 The engine has both direct fuel injection and multi-point fuel injection.
-It combines the benefits of both of these systems; it is the first time this combination is used in a V10 engine.
+It combines the benefits of both systems; it is the first time this combination has been used in a V10 engine.
 The firing order of the engine is 1, 6, 5, 10, 2, 7, 3, 8, 4, 9.
 This is printed on a metal plate on the top of the engine, as with all other Lamborghini models.